koushik-bug/AL-MCCI/README.md

 jValue,1                 # Coupling constant.
 beta,38.61               # kT value of Boltzmann probability distribution function bondOrder,bondOrder-765.dat    # Node connection file name.
-This file carry disticnt information about the system restart,False            # about restrating status of the calcution.
+This file carry disticnt information about the system restart,False            # About restrating status of the calcution.
 If user want to run the calculation from last
                             step of previous calculation, "False" value need to change as "True", and 2nd value needed which is the file name of last job's final configurations list.
 ```